zalando/go-keyring/README.md

 test the implementation in `keyring_linux.go` and similar if running the tests in **OS X** it will test the implementation in `keyring_darwin.go`.

+## Contributing/TODO

+We welcome contributions from the community.
+Please use [CONTRIBUTING.md](CONTRIBUTING.md) as guideline.
+To help you get started, here are some items that we'd love help with:

+- Windows support
+- The code base

+Please use GitHub issues as the starting point for contributions, new ideas and/or bug reports.

+## Contact

+* E-Mail: team-teapot@zalando.de
+* Security issues: Please send an email to [maintainers](MAINTAINERS).
+We'll try to get back to you within two workdays.
+If you don't hear back, then send an email to team-teapot@zalando.de and wait additional 5 days.
+We consider these as maximum for reply time.

+## Contributors

+Thanks to:

+- <your name here>

 ## License

 See [LICENSE](LICENSE) file.

 [SecretService]: https://standards.freedesktop.org/secret-service/